kjempelodott/ananas/README.md

 ##### Evaluating assignments

-As mentioned before, `eval` is intended for assigments.
-This lets admins evaluate, grade and comment on student assigments.
+As mentioned before, `eval` is intended for assignments.
+This lets admins evaluate, grade and comment on student assignments.
 Let's go back and choose a FileTree with tasks:

 ```
 > select a tool <index> : 3